Macro Polo Venice Lounge

 Never mind, further around is another rotunda that is always empty, and then a 'shelf' which is the business centre, with a TV room at the far end near the bathrooms and showers.

-Finally, at the far end is the large conservatory area, with palm trees and a sort of inside / outside vibe.
 If you really want to go outside, here there is also a balcony so you can head out and enjoy the view and the heady smell of Jet A1.

 The lounge comfortably seats about 200 people, and it is vastly better after the renovations